Lone1ne/Password-Generator/README.md

 The following image shows the web application's appearance and functionality:

 ![The Password Generator application displays a red button to "Generate Password".](./Assets/images/03-javascript-homework-demo.png)

-- Repository contains quality readme file with description, screenshot, and link to deployed application.